mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 ### Step 3 **Environments**

 In this step, an overview of the configuration of your project environments is presented.
-The following information are retrieved from the selected Tenant and, so, are already configured and not editable:
+The following information are retrieved from the selected Company and, so, are already configured and not editable:

 * **Environment name** (*required*, field not editable): the name given to your environment.
 * **Environment ID** (*required*, field not editable): the human-readable ID set to your environment.